 Tick value is expressed as a dollar value.
 With stocks, the value of each tick is one penny.
-This is not the case for futures.
+This is not the case in futures.
 Since tick size is different depending on the product, the tick value, therefore, varies from product to product, as well.

 The contract size is the amount of the underlying asset backed by that contract.
 The contract size is set per product.
 That means each contract with the same underlying asset has the same contract size.

-We’ll now return to our earlier example of crude oil, and see how these terms apply.
+We’ll now return to our earlier example of crude oil and see how these terms apply.

 Advantages and Disadvantages of Futures for Companies

-Now that we understand some of the key terminologies, we’ll turn our attention a few of the advantages and disadvantages of futures.
+Now that we understand some of the key terminologies, we’ll turn our attention to a few of the advantages and disadvantages of futures.
 We’ll start with the advantages and disadvantages of futures for companies that use it as a tool for hedging.
 Again, even if you’re only interested in the speculative aspect of futures, understanding all aspects of the futures market can help you make more informed trading decisions.

 Futures also come with some potential risks for companies.
 A futures contract can help a company avoid losing money if the commodity price decreases before the end of the contract period, but it also limits the upside potential.
 If the price of the commodity increases, the company can miss out on an opportunity to make money.
 Again, there’s no free lunch.